You can complete on online application available on the Gov.uk website

 We charge a fee of £10 for all Blue Badges, including replacement badges.

-If you are a new applicant, please be aware that the application process can take up to six weeks to complete.
+If you are a new applicant, please be aware that the application process can take up eight to ten weeks weeks to complete.
 If you are renewing your Blue Badge and you are still eligible for one, you should receive your new Blue Badge approximately one week before the expiry date of your current Blue Badge.

 You will be assessed both for new and renewal badges to see if you are eligible for a Blue Badge.
-Assessments are done by professionally qualified and trained assessors.
+Assessments are done by a Registered Health Care Professional.
 This is a change from the previous requirement for your GP to assess your eligibility (which is now not permitted) and may mean that you no longer meet the criteria and will not be able to have a Blue Badge.

 Photograph for your Blue Badge permit